One of the main things people ask before they go freelance is how to work out their freelance consultant rate.

 - Ask an HR professional what the going rates are

 Everyone has a different opinion about what model is best, what works and what doesn’t when setting their pricing strategy.
 Some people insist that hourly or weekly is the only way to go.
 Others insist that “value-based” is the only way to go.

-The best way to figure out your own pricing strategy is to figure out what works for you and go from there.
+The best way to figure out your own pricing strategy is to decide what works for you though experience and go from there.

 There’s definitely going to be some trial and error while you figure things out.
-You may under charge for a particular project, but that will give you the experience you to charge more next time.
-You may overcharge a client and lose out on a new piece of business.
+You may under charge for a particular project or charge too much and lose out on a new piece of business, but that will give you the experience to set the right rate next time.

 What other strategies do you use to set your freelance consultant rate?
 What has worked well?
 What hasn’t worked and you’d recommend avoiding?
 Let us know in the comments below.